kangjie-chen/kangjie-chen.github.io/_pages/about.md

 - AI Safety and Security

 <h2 style="color:#c62828;">Open Positions</h2>
 I am actively seeking highly **self-motivated** Master’s students, PhD students, and postdoctoral researchers to join my research group.
-If you are interested, please send me your CV and a brief description of your research interests by email (kangjiechenATtjuDOTeduDOTcn).
+If you are interested, please send me your CV and a brief description of your research interests by email.

 ## Publications